JohnMclean-dev/typescriptNotes/README.md

 i.e. tsc index.ts

 ## customizing compiler
 By default ts will compile to es3 which drops support of features like async await.
 Compile options can be edits by adding a tsconfig.json file to the project (or in the terminal directly).

+## declaring variables